What’s your social media content strategy? Is it turning heads?

 Tips to successfully integrating live video into your social media content strategy include:

-- Start with a plan.
-Unless you’re a master at improv.
+Start with a plan.
+Unless you’re a master at improvising.
 It’s rarely a good idea to just start “rolling”.

 7. Prioritize Customer Engagement